arashghk1/CustomNotepadDesktopApp/README.md

 - Font selection and size options
 - Text alignment options
 - Bulleted and numbered lists
-- Search and replace functionality
 - Forecolor and backcolor manipulation
+- Search functionality
+- Print functionality

 # Installation
 To install the application on your PC, follow these steps: